-Flip City Disc Golf Basics
+Flip City Disc Golf Park: Basic Info

 History of Flip City Disc Golf

 "We made an object course in our small town," McKenzie recalled.
-"At one point on that course, you had to throw to the goal post on the football field that had fence all around it, so you had to climb the fence and climb back out."
+"At one point on that course, you had to throw to the goal post on the football field that had fence all around it, so you had to climb the fence and climb back out.

 Two years later, McKenzie bought 80 acres of farmland not far from Michigan's Gold Coast from his grandparents, and one of the first things that McKenzie and his friends did was create an object course on the property.